raftaar1191/Charitable/readme.txt

 * [Facebook](https://www.facebook.com/wpcharitable/)
 * [Twitter](https://twitter.com/wpcharitable/)

-Developers, we would love to invite you to join us in creating the most powerful fundraising plugin!
+Developers, we would love to invite you to join us in creating the most powerful donation plugin around!
 Get started as a contributor on [our GitHub repository](https://github.com/Charitable/Charitable).

 Using Charitable in a language other than English?
 Help us make Charitable better for you by [contributing to the translation project in your language.](https://translate.wordpress.org/projects/wp-plugins/charitable)